[Must-see for beginners] Just look at this! Easy-to-understand illustrated explanation of the basics of servers

 Send and receive emails = Email server

-A mail server is a server that provides services for sending and receiving emails.
+A mail server is a server that provides a service for sending and receiving emails.

-Separate servers are used for sending and receiving emails, and multiple servers work together.
+Separate servers are used for sending and receiving emails, and multiple servers work together in coordination.

 SMTP server Send emails